Lithuania Climate

 This month in numbers

-Lithuania experienced its 4th warmest April on record in 2026, with an average temperature of 8.84°C, a significant 3.3°C above the 1961–1990 baseline.
-Globally, April 2026 was the 2nd warmest on record for land temperatures, with an anomaly of +1.1°C. The period of February to April 2026 also ranked as the 2nd warmest on record globally for land temperatures, with an anomaly of +1.2°C.
+Lithuania experienced a significantly warmer April 2026, with an average temperature of 8.84°C, marking it as the 4th warmest April in 86 years of records, with an anomaly of +3.3°C above the 1961–1990 baseline.
+Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 also saw above-average temperatures, ranking as the 11th warmest on record.

 What changed